-If you (dear reader) would like to try real piano lessons with Musiah in the comfort of your own home when it suits you — and experience the most technologically advanced computer / internet based piano lessons in the world today — I have a very exciting special introductory offer for you...
+If you (dear reader) would like to try real piano lessons with Musiah in the comfort of your own home when it suits you — and experience the most technologically advanced online piano lessons in the world today — I have a very exciting special introductory offer for you...

 Right now, for a strictly limited time, we’re offering a Musiah Piano Lessons 14 Day Free Trial, which I warmly invite and encourage you to take.

 You have absolutely nothing to lose, and potentially the life-long gift of music to gain.

 And of course, if you have any questions or need assistance at any stage, please feel free to contact me directly.